 Grading System

-Faculty assign grades based on achievement in the subject matter of the course and in accordance with accepted professional standards for that subject.
-Therefore, the grade earned by a student represents quality of work and is not based merely on competition within the class.
+Faculty assign grades based on a student's achievement of the course learning outcomes and in accordance with accepted professional standards for the discipline.
+Grades reflect the quality of a student's work and are not based on competition within the class.

 Grade of Incomplete (I)

-Students should not register for the same course the subsequent term.
-Rather, the student should work individually with the instructor to fulfill the course requirements.
-The instructor will initiate a grade change upon completion of the course requirements.
-If no formal grade change occurs within the allotted time frame, the I will automatically convert to an "F." Any I that is still pending by graduation will be converted to an "F."
+Students who receive an Incomplete should not register for the same course in the subsequent term.
+Instead, they should work directly with the instructor to complete the outstanding requirements.
+Upon completion, the instructor will submit a grade change.
+If no grade change is submitted by the applicable deadline, the Incomplete will automatically convert to an "F."

 Department chairs are granted authority to convert grades of "I" into final grades in cases where instructors may have severed connections with the university or have been otherwise unable to convert the grades.